NVIDIA/nvcomp/README.md

 re-using temporary workspace for each piece.

 # Building the library
-NVComp uses CMake for building.
+nvCOMP uses CMake for building.
 Generally, it is best to do an out of source build:
 ```
 mkdir build/
 cd build